anki-code/xonsh-cheatsheet/README.md

 # Basics

 The xonsh language is a superset of Python 3 with additional shell primitives that you are used to from Bash and IPython.
 As result you can mix shell commands and Python code as easy as possible.

-Examples:
+Right off the bat examples:

 ```python
 cd /tmp && ls